Five states vote in primary contests on Tuesday

 Vermont

-Vermont's lone member of the House, six-term Democratic Rep. Peter Welch, will face a challenge from activist Ralph "Carajou" Corbo.
+Vermont's lone member of the House, six-term Democratic Rep. Peter Welch, easily fended off a challenge from activist Ralph "Carajou" Corbo, winning 96% of the vote.

-Corbo is also running for governor after attempting to get younger candidates to run for the offices, saying they are most affected by issues such as climate change.
+Corbo also ran for governor after attempting to get younger candidates to run for the offices, saying they are most affected by issues such as climate change.

 Republican candidates Miriam Berry, Jimmy Rodriguez, Justin Tuthill and Anya Tynio, as well as Progressive Party candidates Chris Brimmer and Cris Ericson, will also seek to make it to the ballot for November.

-Two-term Republican Gov. Phil Scott faces challenges from four candidates on the GOP side, while Lt.
+Two-term Republican Gov. Phil Scott bested a field of candidates on the GOP side on Tuesday night, while Lt.
 Gov. David Zuckerman and former Education Secretary Rebecca Holcombe lead the four-person field in the Democratic primary for governor.

 President pro tempore of the Vermont Senate, Tim Ashe, and state Sen. Debbie Ingram will battle in the Democratic primary to fill the seat vacated by Zuckerman, while five Republicans and one Progressive are also on the ballot Tuesday.